 The presence, in person or by proxy, of stockholders holding a majority of the votes to be cast is necessary to constitute a quorum at the meeting.
 If a quorum is not present at the meeting, the holders of a majority of the common stock entitled to vote who are present or represented by proxy at the meeting have the power to adjourn the meeting without notice, other than an announcement at the meeting of the time and place of the adjourned meeting, until a quorum is present.
-In addition, the chairman of the meeting has the power to adjourn the meeting for any reason without notice, other than an announcement at the adjournment is not for more than 30 days and a new record date is not set.
+In addition, the chairman of the meeting has the power to adjourn the meeting for any reason without notice, other than an announcement at the meeting of the time and place of the adjourned meeting, provided that the adjournment is not for more than 30 days and a new record date is not set.
 At any such adjourned meeting at which a quorum is present, any business may be transacted that could have been transacted at the original meeting.